RM-Terrell/git-training-grounds/docs/5-exploring_the_past.md

 ### Exercise: using `blame` to power `diff`

 Get the line number of this line of text you're reading right now.
-(FOLLOW THE WHITE RABBIT) In the console run
+In the console run

 ```bash
 git blame -L line_number_here, line_number_here path/to/file